bob-the-hamster/wander/README.txt

             *Cancels any choice
             *Hold down to run away in battle (ESC only)

 PAUSE       *Pauses the game in battle.
-Bet you could have guessed that one.

-CTRL+J *Calibrate Joystick

-PGUP+PGDN+ESC   *Exit straight to DOS

 F12         *Take ScreenShot in BMP format
+CTRL+F12    *Start/Stop recording an animated GIF

 ---
 PLAYTESTING INFO

-This is a beta-testing demo of Wandering Hamster, so as a playtester you are expected to report any bugs you find to us.
+This is a play-testing demo of Wandering Hamster, I would greatly appreciate if you report any bugs that you find.

   Report bugs to:      James Paige <Bob@HamsterRepublic.com>

   And visit:   http://HamsterRepublic.com/
   For downloads of the latest copy of the demo.

+  Visit https://www.patreon.com/Bob_the_Hamster to help out.

 ---
 DISTRIBUTION INFO

-WANDER.EXE (the game engine) is the OHRRPGCE, which is free software under the GPL license.
-Read LICENSE-binary.txt for details.
+Wandering Hamster uses the OHRRPGCE, which is free software under the GPL license.
+Read LICENSE.txt for details.
 To get the source code, visit http://HamsterRepublic.com/ohrrpgce/source.php

-WANDER.RPG (the game data) is Copyright 1998 James Paige.
+Wandering Hamster's game data is Copyright 1998-2018 James Paige.
 It is also free software under the GPL license.
-Read LICENSE-wander.txt for details.
-Source code is included in the files wander.rpg and wander.hss
+Read LICENSE.txt for details.
+Script source code is included inside wander.rpg

 Anyone who wants to write a review or walkthrough has pre-emptive permission to do so.